senorcodecat/tots/readme.md

 * live count in feed
 * livemode should auto-close after a few hours
 * zoom in on images

-LIVE MODE

-* display current post to left of chat on bigger screens?
-* display all live posts to left of chat on bigger screens?

-* header for roster
-* when livemode ends, post a notification with a summary.
-    -> maybe needs to capture start and end?
-    -> Live chat lasted 20 minutes, during which 5 people left 12 replies
-* in live mode put post to left of chat?

-* toggling live mode should not not make a revision
-* SOUNDS!!
-* handle failure to send message to socket
-* probably need to reload message history on reconnect or attempt some "since" sync
-* some amount of delay between marking a user offline

-SMS BOT
+# SMS BOT
     TEXT TOTS: (347) 273-8687
     * Add and verify phone number
     * send vcard
     * ability to post via sms
     * opt in to notifications for GO LIVES

-TODO:
 * as part of you creating an account,
     * pick username
-    * add phone
     * TOS

+# BUGS:

+* first time someone faves something it doesn't seem to update
+* ability to turn off go live notifications
+* css of user context menu
+* list item css in notifications/comments

+# LIVE MODE
+* header for roster

+* handle failure to send message to socket
+* probably need to reload message history on reconnect or attempt some "since" sync
+* some amount of delay between marking a user offline

+* toggling live mode should not not make a revision
+* SOUNDS!!
+* display current post to left of chat on bigger screens?
+* display all live posts to left of chat on bigger screens?
+* when livemode ends, post a notification with a summary.
+    -> maybe needs to capture start and end?
+    -> Live chat lasted 20 minutes, during which 5 people left 12 replies

+# TODO:

+* view followers
+* view following

+* invites / require invite to join?

+* avatar link to profile

 * ability to receive webhooks for notifications
 * ability to respond to webhooks with a reply
 * google analytics